zy12aaf168/css-key-concepts-responsive-design/activities/activity-2.md

 Note: Flexbox can be challenging, so don't worry if it takes a while to get it right.
 If you get stuck this [flexbox froggy](https://flexboxfroggy.com/) tutorial should help 🐸

-If your Cats are playing nicely with each other and stacking in mobile - you're ready for [Activity-3](./activity-3.md)
+If your cats are playing nicely and stacking in mobile - you're ready for [Activity-3](./activity-3.md)